 If you plan to spend a long time in Lao, this is worth looking into, particularly if you’re in a business with many Lao workers.
 However, if you ask someone the year(and they see you’re English), they’ll give you the year in the Gregorian way.

 The calendar also defines what days employees have off.
 Some big ones include Makha Bucha and Wisakha Bucha.
-These holidays are extraordinarily well-observed compared to holidays in the west, and on Buddhist holidays, for example, it is impossible to buy alcohol even from supermarkets and bars.
+These holidays are extraordinarily well-observed compared to holidays in other countries, and on Buddhist holidays, for example, it is impossible to buy alcohol even from supermarkets and bars.

 The Lao Zodiac Calendar

-The Lao zodiac is still very popular, and the general zodiac resurges in the west.
+The Lao zodiac is still very popular today and is embraced all over the world.
 It purports to tell you what kind of person you are in conjunction with the energies of the stars and planets.

 I’m sure you’re already familiar with the Chinese zodiac, i.e., the year of the dragon, etc. Lao has its own form of the zodiac with only minor alterations.
 In order, the years are rat, ox, tiger, rabbit, naga, snake, horse, goat, monkey, rooster, dog, and pig.